Medically reviewed by Jill Johnson, FNP

 If you’re beginning to lose your hair, you may have looked into hair replacement options such as toupees.

-Toupees offer certain advantages.
-However, they also have major downsides that mean they’re usually less than ideal as a treatment for hair loss.
+Toupees offer some advantages, the biggest of which is the ability to conceal the appearance of baldness.
+However, they also have several major downsides that mean they’re usually less than ideal as a treatment for hair loss.

-Finally, we’ve looked at several science-based treatment options that are available for slowing down, stopping and even reversing hair loss in men.
+Finally, we’ve looked at several evidence-based treatment options that are available for slowing down, stopping and even reversing hair loss in men.

 Toupees are made from either synthetic or artificial hair and typically use an adhesive to stick to your scalp.
 A good toupee will be designed to blend in with your natural hair and make your hair look like it’s unaffected by male pattern baldness.

 Actors, performers, politicians and other public figures have long used toupees to cover up hair loss, either convincingly or otherwise.

 In fact, toupees have been in use for centuries.
 During the 18th century, toupees evolved from realistic hairpieces to exaggerated devices that featured padding, cushions and wire frames to create the appearance of incredible hair volume.